Globe

 • Telework must be established through a written agreement for each employee.

-• Employers have the option to accept or reject employees telework request when it is incompatible with the activity of the employer.
+• Employers can accept or reject employees telework requests when it is incompatible with the employer’s activity.
 However, employers may not reject teleworking requests of employees who: (1) are pregnant with health complications (2) have a health condition incompatible with onsite work or (3) care for a child under age 5 or a disabled dependent with a disability equal or above 60%.

 • Employers are required to provide teleworkers with necessary work tools and bear their installation, repairs and maintenance costs (unless it is agreed otherwise).

-• Employers are required to reimburse employees for teleworking-related expenses which are not normally incurred by employees.
+• Employers must reimburse employees for teleworking-related expenses not normally incurred by them.

-• Teleworkers should enjoy the same rights as on-site employees, including protection against occupational accidents and illnesses as well as employee benefits.
+• Teleworkers should enjoy the same rights as on-site employees, including protection against occupational accidents and illnesses and employee benefits.

 • Employees’ right to disconnect after completion of their working hours should be respected.